sergio-ortiz/red_drop/README.md

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).

+### Todos

+-   Research making gem executable
+-   Research TDD and minitest vs rspec
+-   refactor status module to match delete module droplets var structure
+-   maybe convert delete module droplets array to hash with array index as key to avoid accidental deletions
+-   refactor delete while loop to match that of red_drop.rb
+-   refactor auth to use Faraday which is used by DropletKit
+-   refactor status to get ip address of runnning droplets
+-   Research having delete get status before executing
+-   use cloud_init to automate server config for SSH, ufw, docker

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/red_drop.
+Bug reports and pull requests are welcome on GitHub at https://github.com/sergio-ortiz/red_drop.

 ## License